-Perceptive warrant
+Perceptive warrant - related party

-As described in Note 9, Long-term debt and warrant - related party, Perceptive holds a warrant to purchase up to 338,784 shares of the Company's common stock at an exercise price of \$8.86 per share.
-The warrant is exercisable at any time prior to the ten-year anniversary of the closing date of the Perceptive Credit Agreement.
+As described in Note 9, Long-term debt and warrant - related party, Perceptive held a warrant to purchase up to 338,784 shares of the Company's common stock at an exercise price of \$8.86 per share.
+In May 2021, Perceptive exercised its warrant using the net exercise method provided by the Credit Agreement.
+Under the net exercise method, Perceptive requested that the Company withhold the number of shares equivalent to the aggregate exercise price, or approximately \$3.0 million.
+As a result of the net exercise, the Company issued Perceptive 256,038 shares of the Company's common stock.